Do you want your own black pearl leopard gecko, or would you like to breed this morph?

 There are no patterns and no other colors present.

-This isn’t easy to achieve in breeding and rare.
+This isn’t easy to achieve in breeding and is rare.

-Black pearl morphs are essentially an inverted albino leopard gecko, except instead of no color pigments, it’s all black pigmentation.
+Black pearl morphs are essentially an inverted albino leopard gecko, except for its all-black pigmentation instead of no color pigments.

-It’s only in 2008 black geckos have begun to be bred by expert breeders.
+It’s only in 2008 black geckos began to be bred by expert breeders.

 It’s challenging to achieve this coloration as the genetic traits are very recessive, and the number of parents with this trait is rare.